13 Reasons Why

 Women feature heavily in 13 Reasons Why and having females talk to each other within the same scene is routine, which is great.
 There is also a fair bit of diversity among them, including the biracial background of Jessica Davis (Alisha Boe) in particular.
 Most of the female characters are portrayed beyond just being “nice” or “mean.”

-However, one girl in particular failed to be fleshed out as much as everyone else—Skye Miller (Sosie Bacon).
+However, one girl in particular gets short shrift—Skye Miller (Sosie Bacon).
 She is often saying how she used to be Clay’s friend in middle school and how Clay failed to continue the friendship once they got to high school.
-But we never learn anything else about the root of her grudge against Clay.
+But we never learn about the root of her grudge against Clay.
 She’s also a goth stereotype ripped from the 1990s, which is surprising even in a show centered on cassette tapes.
 Skye needed more characterization in order to avoid the pitfall of being a stereotype.

 13 Reasons Why is diverse, representing the shift shown in the wave of new media featuring multicultural casts.
 In particular, actor Ross Butler of British-Dutch and Chinese-Malaysian descent plays Zach Dempsey.
 Zach is one of the school’s basketball jocks, a role that traditionally doesn’t go to Asian actors.
 Encouragingly, he isn’t even the only Asian jock but one of several.